phantomstudios/ft-lib/README.md

 ### reactPlayerTracking

 Exports video event handlers that broadcast the required GA, oTracking and Permutive events.
-NOTE: Currently implemented for react-player implementations only but will be expanded to handle other video player implementations (Youtube Iframe API players specifically) which require slightly different 'progress' monitoring.

-The constructor takes the parent site's oTracking/Origami eventDispatcher function and video and site meta data (as required for the tracking data), along with an optional `options` object (see below)
+The constructor takes the parent site's FTTracking instance (typically set up as window.FTTracker) and video and site meta data (as required for the tracking data).

 Typical implementation: